• Skip to primary navigation

 Defrosting the Tuna:

-The tuna will be much easier to cut through if it's still slightly frozen, so you don't want it to defrost entirely before you use it.
+The tuna will be much easier to cut through if it's still slightly frozen, so don't completely defrost it before you cut it.

-If you're going to defrost it on your counter (not necessarily the safest method), do not leave it out for more than 30 minutes.
+If you're going to defrost the tuna on your counter (not necessarily the safest method), do not leave it out for more than 30 minutes.

 A safer way to defrost your tuna is to move it from the freezer into your fridge about 10-12 hours before you need to use it.
 The exact time it takes to defrost will depend on the size of the tuna and the temperature of your fridge.